 Resident Tax - {{resident_tax_amount | to_yens}}

-First, the Employment Income Deduction should be calculated (check the table).
-Remove it from your Salary and you get your Taxable Income.
+First, the Employment Income Deduction is calculated (see table).
+This is subtracted from your salary to get your Taxable Income.

 Your Taxable Income is {{taxable_income | to_yens}}.